hakdo/markdowntest/README.md

 If you do need to use a directory where other processes also have access, you need to make sure that a file does not exist before creating it, and also verify that the file you read from is the same that you created.

 #### Avoiding race conditions by resource locking
-To avoid the situation described above for the door counters, you need to lock access to a common resource to avoid multiple threads trying to access the same object simultaneously, thereby creating a race conditions, where appropriate.
+To avoid the situation described above for the door counters, you need to lock access to a common resource to avoid multiple threads trying to access the same object simultaneously, thereby creating a race condition, where appropriate.

 #### Language specific tips
 MySQL (and other databases): It is possible to use transactions to avoid a time gap between time of check and time of use.
 This removes the possibility of a race condition but comes at the expense of extra database overhead.
 It should be used whenever database records are updated frequently, e.g. for token values.